-Praised by Gramophone for her “keen sense of dramatic timing and a range of colour that’s breathtaking,” Kondonassis has sold hundreds of thousands of albums and downloads worldwide and her extensive discography, released on the Telarc, Azica, Oberlin Music, New World, and Channel Classics labels, includes over twenty titles.
-Her latest recordings feature the world premiere of Jennifer Higdon’s Harp Concerto with The Rochester Philharmonic Orchestra (on American Rapture, Azica Records, 2019) and Alberto Ginastera’s Harp Concerto (on Ginastera: One Hundred, Oberlin Music, 2016).
-Her 2008 album of music by Takemitsu and Debussy, Air (Telarc), was nominated for a Grammy Award.
-Other lauded releases include American Harp; Solo Harp: The Best of Yolanda Kondonassis; Ravel: Intimate Masterpieces; Music of Bright Sheng (including the world premiere recording of Sheng’s Concerto for Harp and Orchestra, written for Kondonassis); Salzedo’s Harp; Debussy’s Harp; The Romantic Harp; Music of Hovhaness; the first-ever harp recording of Vivaldi’s The Four Seasons; Quietude; A New Baroque; Pictures of the Floating World; Sky Music; and Scintillation.
-Her many albums have earned universal critical praise as she continues to be a pioneering force in the harp world, striving to make her instrument more accessible to audiences and push the boundaries of what listeners expect of the harp.
+She was nominated for a Grammy Award for Best Classical Instrumental Solo for her latest recording, featuring the world premiere of Jennifer Higdon’s Harp Concerto with The Rochester Philharmonic Orchestra as part of the album American Rapture (Azica Records, 2019).
+Her 2008 album of music by Takemitsu and Debussy, Air (Telarc), was also nominated for a Grammy Award.
+Other lauded releases include Alberto Ginastera’s Harp Concerto on Ginastera: One Hundred; American Harp; Solo Harp: The Best of Yolanda Kondonassis; Ravel: Intimate Masterpieces; Music of Bright Sheng (including the world premiere recording of Sheng’s Concerto for Harp and Orchestra, written for Kondonassis); Salzedo’s Harp; Debussy’s Harp; The Romantic Harp; Music of Hovhaness; the first-ever harp recording of Vivaldi’s The Four Seasons; Quietude; A New Baroque; Pictures of the Floating World; Sky Music; and Scintillation.
+Her many albums have earned universal critical praise as she continues to be a pioneering force in the harp world, striving to make her instrument more accessible to audiences and pushing the boundaries of what listeners expect of the harp.

 Since making her debut at age 18 with the New York Philharmonic and Zubin Mehta, Kondonassis has appeared as soloist with numerous major orchestras in the United States and abroad such as The Cleveland Orchestra, English Chamber Orchestra, Hong Kong Philharmonic, Detroit Symphony, Dallas Symphony, San Diego Symphony, Houston Symphony, NFM Wroclaw Philharmonic (Poland), Orquesta Sinfonica de Puerto Rico, Phoenix Symphony, Buffalo Philharmonic, Odessa Philharmonic (Ukraine), New World Symphony, and Florida Orchestra, to name a few.
 Other appearances include engagements at Carnegie Hall, Avery Fisher Hall, the 92nd Street Y, and Taiwan’s National Concert Hall.

 Kondonassis’ performances have been a feature at renowned festivals throughout the United States, including the Santa Fe Chamber Music Festival, Marlboro Music Festival, Minnesota Beethoven Festival, Spoleto Festival, Strings Music Festival, Tanglewood Music Festival, Bravo!
 Vail, Great Lakes Chamber Music Festival, Mainly Mozart Festival, and others.
-She has been featured on CNN and PBS, as well as Sirius XM Radio’s Symphony Hall, NPR’s All Tings Considered and Tiny Desk Concerts, St. Paul Sunday Morning, and Performance Today.
+She has been featured on CNN and PBS, as well as Sirius XM Radio’s Symphony Hall, NPR’s All Things Considered and Tiny Desk Concerts, St. Paul Sunday Morning, and Performance Today.

-As a chamber musician, Kondonassis has collaborated with artists such as the Shanghai, Jupiter, Rossetti, JACK, Biava and Vermeer string quartets, pianist Jeremy Denk, guitarist Jason Vieaux, violist Cynthia Phelps, and flutists Marina Piccinini, Joshua Smith, and Eugenia Zukerman.
+As a chamber musician, Kondonassis has collaborated with artists such as the Shanghai, Jupiter, Rossetti, JACK, Biava, and Vermeer string quartets, pianist Jeremy Denk, guitarist Jason Vieaux, violist Cynthia Phelps, and flutists Marina Piccinini, Joshua Smith, and Eugenia Zukerman.
 The Kondonassis/Vieaux duo released their debut album, Together, in January of 2015 on Azica Records; Gramophone praised their “almost rapturous sense of cohesion.”

 Kondonassis carries her passionate artistic commitment to the protection of natural resources, air quality and climate change.
-Royalties from several of her projects are donated to earth causes and she is the founder and director of Earth at Heart, a non-proft organization devoted to earth literacy and inspiration through the arts.
+Royalties from several of her projects are donated to earth causes and she is the founder and director of Earth at Heart, a non-profit organization devoted to earth literacy and inspiration through the arts.
 Her first children’s book, entitled Our House is Round: A Kid’s Book About Why Protecting Our Earth Matters, was published in 2012 by Skyhorse Publishing and praised as “the perfect children’s introduction to environmental issues” by The Environmental Defense Fund.
 The book was licensed as a featured title by Scholastic Books.

 Born in Norman, Oklahoma, Kondonassis attended high school at Interlochen Arts Academy.
 She continued her education at The Cleveland Institute of Music, where she received her Bachelor’s and Master’s degrees as a student of Alice Chalifoux.
-Kondonassis’ long list of national and international honors includes top prizes in the Afliate Artists National Auditions in New York, the Maria Korchinska International Harp Competition in Great Britain, two Solo Recitalists Grants from the National Endowment for the Arts, and a 2011 Cleveland Arts Prize.
+Kondonassis’ long list of national and international honors includes top prizes in the Affiliate Artists National Auditions in New York, the Maria Korchinska International Harp Competition in Great Britain, two Solo Recitalists Grants from the National Endowment for the Arts, and a 2011 Cleveland Arts Prize.
 In addition to her active performing and recording schedule, she heads the harp departments at Oberlin Conservatory of Music and The Cleveland Institute of Music and has presented master classes around the world.
 Yolanda Kondonassis plays a Lyon & Healy Salzedo Model concert harp.